mvdkwast/obsidian-structural-editing/README.md

 # Structural Editing

 > **Warning**
 > This code is work in progress.
-Please do not deploy on your main vault without backups.
-Commands may change at any time !

 Plugin for [Obsidian](https://obsidian.md) that allows you to manipulate text in a structural aware way.